OneDrive/apidoctor/readme.md

 | mustache | Use a mustache template language to generate html output.
 Requires a --template <path> and a template.htm file inside that path |

 #### Swagger2 options

+_Swagger2 support is not very robust right now.
+More work is necessary here._

 The following additional command line options are required for swagger2 output:
 | Name                    | Description                                                         |